Sunset-source/manfe/ReadMe.md

 # MANFE
-This is the repo for manfe, a MIMO signal detection framework, which does not require any statistical knowledge on the noise.
-The associated paper is now accepted by IEEE Transactions on Communications and you can check the [Preprint](https://arxiv.org/abs/2101.08435) online if you are interested.
+This is the repo for MANFE (stands for Maximum a Normalizing Flow Estimate), a MIMO signal detection framework which does not require any statistical knowledge on the noise.
+The associated paper is now published by IEEE Transactions on Communications and you can check the [Preprint](https://arxiv.org/abs/2101.08435) online for free if you are interested.

-## Under construction

-Please be patient and wait.
-We are now working on cleaning the code for publication.

 ## Credit
 Some code in `nn.py` are copied from [OpenAI::Glow](https://github.com/openai/glow).